skysqlinc/skysql-docs/docs/FAQs.md

 SkySQL is multi-cloud and as a full-featured DBaaS we handle all of the hardware and infrastructure needs.

-Services are currently available with a range of [instance sizes](<../Reference Guide/Instance Size Choices>) running on:
+Services are currently available with a range of [instance sizes](<../Reference Guide/Instance Size Choices>) running on the following cloud service providers:

-- Amazon AWS (Amazon Web Services) and Amazon EKS (Elastic Kubernetes Service)
+- Amazon AWS (Amazon Web Services)
-- Google GCP (Google Cloud Platform) and Google GKE (Google Kubernetes Engine)
+- Google GCP (Google Cloud Platform)

 Transactional services (such as our Replicated Transactions topology) operate on: